stakita/payments/README.md

 ## Design considerations

+* Representation of dollar values

+  - This project uses fixed point representation implemented by upscaling values by a factor of 10,000, and transforming values to i128 integers

+  - This provides the specified accuracy on transactions and allows for a maximum transaction (and account total) value of 3.4x10^34 which should be sufficient (may need to revisit depending on inflation trends)

+  - Transformation at the output is via a f64 floating point representation which may truncate results, but could be fixed if it is a problem by output from the fixed point representation

-* Because the dispute, resolve and chargeback operations don't store amounts, we need to be able to reference the originating deposit or withdrawal transactions at any time after creation
+- Because the dispute, resolve and chargeback operations don't store amounts, we need to be able to reference the originating deposit or withdrawal transactions at any time after creation

   * The current specification states the transaction ID is a `u32` integer which implies `2^32` (~4 billion) records which is probably within the bounds of a single systems memory configuration (for development), but an obvious change to the system would be to make these transaction IDs opaque data blobs (say hashes) or `u64` integers which would require a dedicated data store